niaid/image_portal_workflows/docs/source/workflows/2d_EM.rst

      - Description
      - Extensions
    * - DM3
      - image format used by Digital Micrograph
      - dm3
    * - DM4
-     - image format used by Digital Micrograph, possibly limited to 64-bit integers
+     - image format used by Digital Micrograph, maybe limited to 64-bit integers
      - dm4
    * - MRC
      - image format used by the IMOD tool suite